dlsstanford/ES-craper-PN/README.md

 # ES(craper)PN
 Full Stack web application that allows users to view and leave comments on the latest NBA news.
-The application utilizes both Cheerio and Mongoose to scrape information from ESPN.com/NBA and store the related information in a NoSQL Database
+The application utilizes both Cheerio and Mongoose to scrape information from ESPN.com/NBA and store the related information in a NoSQL Database.
 > Demo Application can be viewed at: https://espn-scraper-105.herokuapp.com/

 ## Technologies Used